 Held twice a month these extended sessions enhance the experience of the gong bath by fully preparing the body to deeply relax.
-The session begins with restorative yoga and is followed by either some mantra singing or breathwork.
+The session begins with restorative yoga and is followed by either some mantra singing or a guided meditation.
 This alternates each session.
 These extended sessions are between the regular gong baths that are also held twice a month.
+No experience of yoga is necessary as the aim is deep relaxation and each asana/pose is fully supported by the bolster.

 Benefits of restorative yoga: